Moran language

-Moran (Morān) is an extinct Boro-Garo language which was spoken in Assam in Northeast India (mostly Tinsukia district) and related to Dimasa language.
+Moran (Morān) is an extinct Boro-Garo language which was spoken in Assam and Arunachal Pradesh in Northeast India (mostly Tinsukia, Dibrugarh, Namsai and Changlang districts) and related to the Dimasa language.
 The census returned 78 speakers in 1901, 24 in 1911 and none in 1931, and the only source of this language exists in a 1904 article by P R Gurdon.
 The speakers of this language have shifted to the Assamese language.
 The name "Moran" reportedly means 'forest dweller'.